eastskykang/machine-learning-project/README.rst

 .. figure:: https://gmkr.io/s/5995a0c7022cf3566f9c65c5/0

     Check under *Pipelines*, if your commit passed the check.
-    The *Latest* flag indicates which commit is the most current.
+    The *latest* flag indicates which commit is the most current.

 More tools
 ----------